deadlyvipers/dojo_rules/introduction.md

 Hello !
 Would like to follow Electives
+*Git
+*Python
+*Javascript